-To the Directors of Hamilton Arts Council,
+To the Directors of Hamilton Arts Council.

-We have audited the accompanying financial statements of Hamilton Arts Council (HAC), which comprise the balance sheet as at March 31, 2022, the statement of operations and changes in net assets and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Hamilton Arts Council (HAC), which comprise the balance sheet as at March 31, 2023, the statement of operations and changes in net assets and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-Qualified Opinion
+Opinion

-In our opinion, except for the effects of matter described in the Basis for Qualified Opinion section of our report, the financial statements present fairly, in all material respects, the financial position of HAC as at March 31, 2022, and the results of its operations, changes in net assets and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of HAC as at March 31, 2023, and the results of its operations, changes in net assets and its cash flows for the year then ended in accordance with Canadian accounting standards for private enterprises.

-Basis for Qualified Opinion
+Basis for Opinion